From Gilles Peterson’s site – http://www.gillespetersonworldwide.com/bio.php

 Gilles’ Worldwide Awards, sponsored by BBC Radio 1 in 2005, has developed into an ambitious annual event and having generated an enthusiastic global audience – all keen to vote for their fave tracks and artists.
 It has ensured the Worldwide crew are heavily engaged in planning an equally expansive follow up.
 In fact, the DJ / label boss is heavily committed to curating major innovative events like the acclaimed Jazz Britannia and his own longstanding night at the Montreux Jazz Festival.
 His most recent venture is the enticing, two day long, Worldwide Festival at Sete, in the south of France, that he hosted, programmed and launched in the summer of 2006.
 Gilles Peterson Biography – Bubblers Album Cover 2006 has also seen the DJ give a nod to the past in setting up his own Brownswood label.

-The name in steeped in GP history in that it was the name of Gilles’ flat and music studio back in the day, and was also the name he chose when asked by Japanese outfit UFO to name their label in the late nineties.
+The name in steeped in GP history in that it was the name of Gilles’ flat and music studio notorious for having the best audio interface back in the day, and was also the name he chose when asked by Japanese outfit UFO to name their label in the late nineties.
 That label closed its doors several years ago.
 And Gilles’ own Brownswood Recordings has now begun operations.
 It’s small scale, fervently indie and has already released a diverse array of music from the acclaimed Heritage Orchestra, Japan’s blistering nu-jazz combo Soil & Pimp Sessions and singer/songwriter Ben Westbeech.
 An enticing compilation album, ‘Brownswood Bubblers’, gives us indication that there is much more to come in 2007 and beyond.
 Since the Eighties and those ‘Jazz Juice’ albums, Gilles Peterson has notched up over 50 mix CDs/compilations.
 Always happy to go diggin’ into his unrepentently out-of-hand record collection, Gilles delivered the marvellous ‘Impressed’ compilations of innovative and deep, swinging Sixties UK jazz in 2005.
 He followed that with the much publicised and televised concerts at London’s Barbican Centre and has since then raided the vaults of the universally celebrated Impulse records to conjure up yet another classic selection of music.

 Giving us a chance to re-assess Gilles Peterson’s no less eventful career as a label boss and A&R man, Universal have just re-launched a diverse stack of albums from the Talkin’ Loud catalogue.
 Over a five year period spanning the late Eighties and early Nineties, he and fellow DJ Patrick Forge ran their spiritually charged, musically explosive and now legendary Sunday afternoon session at Dingwalls in Camden Lock – Talking Loud & Saying Something.
 It was in 1989 that Gilles masterminded a new label for Polygram called Talkin’ Loud.
 He had already conspired with Eddie Piller to Gilles Peterson Biography their response to the tidal wave of acid house – and the vision for Talkin’ Loud was a label that worked with young producers and musicians who were destined to be the best of their generation.
 Small but unquestionably successful, the label notched up an incredible five Mercury nominations including the Mercury Award winning ‘New Forms’ album from Roni Size & Reprazent.
 Quite an achievement but one that is not that surprising when one considers that the label roster included 4 Hero, Incognito, Nu Yorican Soul, Carl Craig’s Innerzone Orchestra, The Roots, Reprazent, DJ Krust, UFO, Young Disciples, Galliano, Omar and Marxman amongst others.